2009 Ashes series: Third Test

 The fourth day began in the same fashion as the first three had: with a one-hour delay for rain.
 Play eventually got underway at 12:00, but the partnership only lasted another eight overs, as Strauss was caught behind by Graham Manou off Hilfenhaus.
 Collingwood was next to fall to Hilfenhaus, caught by Ponting at second slip with the last ball before lunch.
 Bell reached his half-century just after lunch, but was trapped LBW by Johnson five overs later.
 Matt Prior and Andrew Flintoff then developed a strong partnership, putting on 89 runs for the sixth wicket.
 Flintoff and Stuart Broad then combined for another 52 runs before Flintoff was caught out by a Nathan Hauritz ball that spat out of the rough and caught him on the glove.
 The last three wickets went for 66 runs, with Broad top-scoring with 55 to take England to 376 all out, 113 runs ahead of the Aussies.
 The Australian innings began well, with the openers putting on 47 runs before two quick wickets fell to Onions and Swann in consecutive overs: Katich edged Onions to Prior, and then Swann tormented Ponting before clean-bowling him with the last ball of his over.
 The day ended with Australia on 88/2.

 The final day of the Third Test was the only day on which play began on schedule.
-Victory was a definite possibility for both sides, but England's 25-run lead gave them a slight advantage despite the time constraints.
+Victory was a definite possibility for both teams, but England's 25-run lead gave them a slight advantage despite the time constraints.
 Australia drew level with England in the 10th over of the day, with both batsmen heading towards half-centuries.
 Watson was the first to reach 50, but was out off his next ball, edging the last ball of Anderson's first over of the day to Prior.
 Hussey was next to reach 50; however, he only put on 14 more before himself edging to Prior off Broad, in only Broad's second over of the innings.
 Australia's fifth-wicket partnership proved largely impenetrable for the remainder of the day, as Clarke and North pushed towards centuries and Australia towards a 200-run lead in the evening session.
 North looked the most likely to reach his century first, but – when still on 96 – he mistimed a drive that Anderson caught spectacularly at gully.
 Clarke then took another eight overs to reach his century with a four off Bopara, at which the two captains agreed to end the match as a draw.